vdesabou/kafka-docker-playground-docs/docs/playground schema get-alias.md

 🔯 Get subject alias

+Shows which real subject an alias resolves to.
+Use it when a client reads
+schemas that do not match the subject it asked for, the alias is often
+the missing piece.

-CP 7.4.1 or higher is required to have this feature
+CP 7.4.1 or higher is required to have this feature.

 ## Usage